nf-core/eager/docs/output.md

 </details>

 MALT is a metagenomic aligner (equivalent to BLAST, but much faster).
 It produces direct alignments of sequencing reads in a reference genome.
 It is often used for metagenomic profiling or pathogen screening, and specifically in nf-core/eager, of off-target reads from genome mapping.
+It is popular by palaeogenomicists as the alignment information can be used for damage pattern and other authentication criteria analysis.

 You will receive output for each library.
 This means that if you use TSV input and have one library sequenced over multiple lanes and sequencing types, these are merged and you will get mapping statistics of all lanes and sequencing configurations in one value.